asdyxcyxc/FULLSHADE.github.io/_posts/2020-04-18-HEVD-pool-overflow.md

 Again, this exploit is on a Windows 7 system, so we won't need to go down the information leakage path just yet, that may come in a later post where I try to port this pool overflow exploits to Windows 10.
 More details on Windows 10 pool overflow exploitation and leakage may come at a later time.

-## HEVD - crash skeleton
+## HEVD - Skeleton crash

-## HEVD - pool grooming with event objects
+## HEVD - Pool grooming with event objects

 ## HEVD - Finalization and a shell